-An assessment of vegetation class and type within and adjacent to the proposed CCN development area was undertaken in accordance with procedures outlined in the PFBFP Guidelines (Table 1).
+An assessment of vegetation class and type within and adjacent to the project area was undertaken in accordance with procedures outlined in the PFBFP Guidelines (Table 1).
 The classified vegetation type aligns with the predominant fuel type identified in Section 2.2.1.